devicetree-org/devicetree-specification/source/devicetree-basics.rst

 of the device and not its precise programming model.
 If appropriate, the name should be one of the following choices:

-..FIXME should describe when each node name is appropriate
+..
+FIXME should describe when each node name is appropriate

 * atm
 * cache-controller